BrendenEum/Website/content/project/gain-loss/index.md

 ---
-slides: Attentional amplification of expected value in loss-domain lotteries
+slides: Attentional biases in gains, attentional anomalies in losses
 url_pdf: ""
-summary: Here we test a simple yet unstudied prediction of the attentional Drift-Diffusion-Model (aDDM).
-In the gain-domain, visual attention to a fixated lottery results in attentional discounting of the expected value of the nonfixated lottery.
-However in the loss-domain, the aDDM predicts that visual attention to a fixated lottery should instead result in attentional amplication.
-We use a binary choice task between two lotteries and find that attentional discounting in the gain-domain indeed flips to attentional amplification in the loss-domain.
+summary: Here we test a simple yet unstudied prediction of the Attentional Drift-Diffusion-Model (aDDM).
+In the gain-domain, visual attention to a fixated lottery results in attentional discounting of the nonfixated lottery.
+However in the loss-domain, the aDDM predicts that visual attention to a fixated lottery should instead result in attentional amplication of the nonfixated lottery.
+We use a binary choice task between two lotteries with eye-tracking to determine if attentional discounting in the gain-domain indeed flips to attentional amplification in the loss-domain.
 authors:
   - Brenden Eum
+  - Stephen Gonzalez
   - Antonio Rangel
 url_video: ""
 date: 2022-02-17T02:44:17.563Z
 external_link: ""
 url_slides: ""
-title: Attentional amplification of expected value in loss-domain lotteries
+title: Attentional biases in gains, attentional anomalies in losses
 tags:
   - gain_loss
 links: []